graphql-python/graphene/README.md

 py.test graphene --benchmark-only
 ```

-graphene supports several versions of Python.
+Graphene supports several versions of Python.
 To make sure that changes do not break compatibility with any of those versions, we use `tox` to create virtualenvs for each python version and run tests with that version.
 To run against all python versions defined in the `tox.ini` config file, just run:
 ```sh
 tox
 ```